embellics-ai/app/README.md

 ---

-**Note**: This project is fully platform-agnostic and can be deployed on any cloud provider (Azure, AWS, GCP, etc.).
+**Note**: This project is fully platform-agnostic and can be deployed on any cloud provider.